felipetovarhenao/bellplay/website/docs/faq.md

 Since _bellplay~_ is script-based, using a capable text editor is essential.
 Writing `.bell` files in a basic editor can be error-prone and difficult to navigate—especially as scripts grow in complexity.

 To improve the experience, it's recommended to use [Visual Studio Code](https://code.visualstudio.com/) along with the [`bellplay-plugin`](https://marketplace.visualstudio.com/items?itemName=tovarhenao.bellplay-plugin) extension.
 This provides syntax highlighting, autocompletion, and formatting tools that make editing more efficient and less error-prone.

 ---

+### What is the difference between **bell** and **bellplay~**?

+**bell** is a programming language designed by Andrea Agostini and Jean Louis Giavitto, primarily for computer-assisted composition (CAC).
+It is a text-based language that runs inside the Max environment (via the _bach_ package), and supports algorithmic and symbolic music processing.
+It is highly expressive for defining music-oriented logic and data structures.

+**bellplay~**, on the other hand, is a software environment and framework built around the _bell_ language, extending it to handle audio synthesis, processing, analysis in a symbolic (i.e., notation-based) paradigm.
+While it uses _bell_ as the scripting language, **bellplay~** provides an integrated interface for algorithmic audio.
+It is tailored to facilitate the generation of audio and symbolic content within the same environment.

+In short, _bell_ is a programming language, and **bellplay~** the environment and framework built around _bell_ for algorithmic audio.

+---